yannickjmt/MapMonde/readme.md

 # MapMonde &middot; [![License: GPL v3](https://img.shields.io/badge/License-GPL%20v3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0)

-## Visualize World Bank Data in a Browser.
+## Dynamic world map built with data queried from the World Bank API.

 This web page pulls data from the World Bank API and displays it on a scalable SVG world map.

-Features :
+Features:
 - Multi indicator queries in parralel
 - Quick and easy navigation between years and indicators
 - A curated list of 35 of the most relevant indicators.